 Hints: Use two units in the hidden layer.
 The unit from the last question will be one of the units, and you will need to design one more.
-Your output unit will perform a binary AND operation on the hidden units.
+You can then find settings of the weights such that the output unit performs a binary AND operation on the two hidden units.